 A POPULAR IDEA

 Years ago, it didn’t take people long to discover that large, flat screen TV’s take up a lot of space in the family or living room.
 So why not hang them on the wall, right?
 Viewing angles of the TV were better, improved sound systems added and a theatre experience was relocated to the home.

 The space above the fireplace, usually reserved for family pictures and seasonal decorations became a prime location for the TV.
 And, rightly so.
 Since the fireplace is the focal point of the living room, why not install the TV right above it?
 Enjoy the ambiance and benefits of the fire and flames while you’re relaxing watching your favorite shows or movies.
 Great idea!
 But what about the heat from the fireplace?
 We know that sensitive electronics and high heat are not a good combination.
 A great way to permanently damage or shorten the life of the TV is to subject it to high temperatures.

 Before we go any further, understand that fireplace manufacturers generally do not endorse this idea.
-Most will defer you follow the recommendation in the TV owner’s manual.
+Most will refer you to the recommendations in the TV owner’s manual.
 None will assume liability or be responsible for an expensive TV being damaged from the heat of their fireplace.
-Furthermore, most TV manufacturers do not endorse the idea of mounting their products above a fireplace.
-Still, it’s done successfully every day and common sense will go a long way to prevent any difficulties.
+But even if most TV manufacturers do not endorse the idea of mounting their products above a fireplace, it’s done successfully every day and common sense will go a long way to prevent any difficulties.